Share Buybacks And Shareholder Value

 Instead of aligning interests with shareholders, C-suite executives often improperly use options to enrich themselves and then to attempt to cover up the dilution of shares by authorizing stock buybacks.
 More often than not, share buybacks used to cover up the excessive use of options, are done when their company’s shares are trading at high multiples instead of low ones, which further destroy shareholder value.

-Jason Zweig, financial author and columnist of The Wall Street Journal had this to say on the subject of the improper use of stock buybacks to hide lavish options:
+Jason Zweig, financial author, and columnist for The Wall Street Journal, had this to say on the subject of the improper use of stock buybacks to hide lavish options:

 “Companies should buy back their shares when they are cheap – not when they are at or near record highs.
 Unfortunately, it recently has become all too common for companies to repurchase their stock when it is overpriced.
 There is no more cynical waste of a company’s cash – since the real purpose of that maneuver is to enable top executives to reap multimillion-dollar paydays by selling their stock options in the name of ‘enhancing shareholder value.'”